rochen-sound-collective/modular_collection/collection/patterns/README.md

 > This is because I haven't tested many other DAW's yet!
 Ableton Live is unfortunately incompatible so far.
 For details
 > please refer to [DAW Compatibility](#daw-compatibility).

+## TLDR

+You can download the plugin here: https://github.com/rochen-sound-collective/modular_collection/releases

 ## How does it work?

 It kind of detaches the chords from the rhythm similar to playing a guitar.
 The one hand on the fretboard is holding